vsfest/2016.cssconf.com.au/_posts/2016-09-26-announcing-opportunity-program.md

 author: 'fox'
 ---

 At CSSConf AU we're dedicated to diversity, inclusion and even more so—**opportunity**.
-We realize that buying a ticket to a conference for many isn't a trivial expense, but it can be a turning point in someone's career.
+We realise that buying a ticket to a conference for many isn't a trivial expense, but it can be a turning point in someone's career.

 We're committed to bringing in as many individuals who couldn't attend otherwise as possible.
 We want you to feel like you belong.
 We want to build a lasting, inclusive, safe community.
-As organizers it's our responsibility to diversify the face of the Australian tech industry.
+As organisers we see it as our  responsibility to help diversify the face of the Australian tech industry.

 It's our pleasure to announce the Opportunity Program providing free passes to CSSConf AU 2016.
 Read along for eligibility requirements, application close an notification dates.